OctopusDeploy/docs/docs/octopus-rest-api/cli/octopus-project-variables.md

 Available Commands:
-  create Create a variable for a project delete Delete a project variable help Help about any command list List project variables update Update the value of a project variable view View all values of a project variable
+  create Create a variable for a project delete Delete a project variable exclude Exclude a variable set from a project help Help about any command include Include a variable set in a project list List project variables update Update the value of a project variable view View all values of a project variable